-For other third countries it will be necessary to refer to the Application Guidance in FRS 100, although this will need to be interpreted in the light of subsequent changes to the Companies Act 2006.
-This will require an analysis of the consolidated financial statements to determine whether they are drawn up in a manner equivalent to consolidated financial statements that are drawn up in accordance with the requirements of the Companies Act 2006 (the Application Guidance in FRS 100 continues to refer to the EU Accounting Directive on which the requirements of the Companies Act 2006 are based).
+For other third countries it will be necessary to refer to the Application Guidance in FRS 100.
+This will require an analysis of the consolidated financial statements to determine whether they are drawn up in a manner equivalent to consolidated financial statements that are drawn up in accordance with the requirements of Part 15 of the Companies Act 2006.
 The preparer will need to apply judgement in assessing the underlying accounting framework.
-A qualitative approach should be taken to consider whether the principles provide overall consistency with the Companies Act 2006 rather than strict conformity with each and every provision.
+A qualitative approach should be taken to consider whether the principles provide overall consistency with Part 15 of the Companies Act 2006 rather than strict conformity with each and every provision.